 - 0-14 years for children and 15 years and older by sex (men and women) for adults; data reported for unknown age or sex should be allocated to the age and sex disaggregated data cells using the same distribution of the data with known age and sex.
 These adjustments should be noted in the box providing additional information. - As available.
-Disaggregation by detailed age and sex: <1 year, 1-4 years, 5-9 years and 10-14 years for children and 15-19 years, 20-24 years, 25-49 years and 50+ years by sex (men and women) for adults - Cities and other administrative area of importance
+Disaggregation by detailed age and sex: <1 year, 1-4 years, 5-9 years and 10-14 years for children and 15-19 years, 20-24 years, 25-49 years and 50+ years by sex (men and women) for adults; by gender (men, women, other gender) for adults. - Cities and other administrative area of importance.

 Provide city-specific data for this indicator.
-Space has been created in the data entry sheet to provide information for the capital city as well as one or two other key cities of high epidemiological relevance: for example, those that have the highest HIV burden or have committed to ending AIDS by 2030.
+Space has been created in the GAM data entry tool to provide information for the capital city and one or two other key cities of high epidemiological relevance, such as those with the highest HIV burden or those that have committed to ending AIDS by 2030.